cbw1243/CropScapeR/README.md

 The development version provides the most recent updates of the package.

 ## Related source
-Users can see more examples on the usage of the `CropScapeR` package from [section 9.2](https://tmieno2.github.io/R-as-GIS-for-Economists/CropScapeR.html#CropScapeR) in the ['R as GIS for Economists'](https://tmieno2.github.io/R-as-GIS-for-Economists/) book.
+Please see more advanced uses of the `CropScapeR` package from [section 9.2](https://tmieno2.github.io/R-as-GIS-for-Economists/CropScapeR.html#CropScapeR) in the ['R as GIS for Economists'](https://tmieno2.github.io/R-as-GIS-for-Economists/) book.

 ## Contact
 [Bowen Chen](https://www.bwchen.com), PhD (bwchen@illinois.edu)